cord-burmeister/x3plus_docs/docs/01-L0 - Base/100-ROS/211-Links.md

 Each link has intrinsic properties like mass, friction coefficients, and a pose (position and orientation) relative to the world frame.
 Links are connected to each other via joints, forming a Gazebo model.
 A model is essentially a collection of interconnected links.

+!!! tip "Important concept"
+    The concept of the links and TF2 is a very basic concept which must be understood.
+Make you familiar with it.

 ## Frame IDs

 A frame ID (also known as a coordinate frame) defines a reference coordinate system within the simulation.